-This approach provides the most flexibility and site-specific buffers.
-It is based on the wetland category and habitat score, and includes options to reduce the buffer through provision of a habitat corridor and implementation of minimization measures to reduce the level of impact from the adjacent land use (whether proposed or existing).
-This approach is the best option for assigning buffers based on the potential for a wetland to provide functions and values and its need for protection.
+This approach includes options to reduce the buffer through provision of a habitat corridor and implementation of minimization measures to reduce the level of impact from the adjacent land use (whether proposed or existing).
+This is the best option for assigning buffers based on the potential for a wetland to provide functions and values and its need for protection.
 Using Option 1 also provides for the ability to vary the buffer widths through buffer averaging.
 See Appendix C (western) or Appendix D (eastern) for details on buffer Option 1.

-In Option 1, Table 1 requires the use of the minimizing measures in Table 2 and provision of a corridor to allow a reduced buffer.
-Table 3 contains wider buffers because, in that approach, minimization measures and a corridor are not employed.
-It is important to note that the buffer reduction associated with Tables 1 and 2 should not be used in conjunction with other reductions or variances that are discussed below.
+In Option 1, the buffer widths in Table 1 require the use of the minimizing measures listed in Table 2 and provision of a corridor.
+These criteria allow for the reduced buffer widths listed in Table 1.
+Use the wider buffers in Table 3 when these criteria are not met.
+It is important to note that the reduced buffer widths associated with Table 1 should not be used in conjunction with other reductions or variances that are discussed below.

-As noted above, Option 1 requires the protection of a habitat corridor.
+As noted above, Option 1 requires the protection of a habitat corridor, such as a stream corridor.
 The corridor should have a minimum width of 100' and connect wetlands that score 6 or more habitat points with any of the following:

-- A legally protected, relatively undisturbed and vegetated area (e.g., Priority Habitats, other compensation sites, wildlife areas/refuges, or national, county and state parks where they have management plans with identified areas designated as Natural, Natural Forest, or Natural Area Preserve), or - An area that is the site of a Watershed Project identified within and fully consistent with a Watershed Plan, as these terms are defined by Chapter 89.08.460 RCW, or - An area where development is prohibited per the provisions of the local shoreline master program. - An area with equivalent habitat quality that has conservation status in perpetuity, in consultation with WDFW.
+- A legally protected, relatively undisturbed and vegetated area (e.g., Priority Habitats, other compensation sites, wildlife areas/refuges, or national, county and state parks where they have management plans with identified areas designated as Natural, Natural Forest, or Natural Area Preserve) - An area that is the site of a Watershed Project identified within and fully consistent with a Watershed Plan, as these terms are defined by RCW 89-08-46054 - An area where development is prohibited per the provisions of the local shoreline master program - An area with equivalent habitat quality that has conservation status in perpetuity, in consultation with WDFW

 This requirement is particularly applicable in large or rural jurisdictions where it may be possible to provide species with access to other habitats to meet their life cycle needs.
 The wider buffers in Table 3 allow for greater potential for species to access other habitats to meet their life cycle needs while reductions in buffers reduce that potential.
 If a buffer reduction is allowed, there is no assurance that these species will have adequate access to habitat without providing a connective corridor.
-In urban areas, the best solution is a landscape-based approach that takes into account actual species use and spatial arrangement and connectivity of habitats.
-Without such an approach, jurisdictions should use the guidance provided in Appendix A, Sample Wetland Regulations.
+There may be other circumstances that would allow for the implementation of habitat corridors based on your local conditions.
+Ecology can work with you to identify these circumstances.